Text reading 'WOLF IQ' in bold white capital letters on a transparent background.

 Table of Contents

-Your website is the first impression potential customers have of your business.
+Your website is the first impression potential customers will have of your business.

 But what exactly makes a ‘good’ website?